alansav/docker-kafka/README.md

 # docker-kafka
-Docker image for running a Kafka server in dev
+A simple Docker image aimed at developers wanting to run a Kafka server in a development environment.

+## Usage
+Start a docker container: